SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can LLMs generate self-reflective responses?

+To understand our resounding negative result further, we compare summaries and the true internal distributions.
+As example case, we use \emph{CoT} summaries from Qwen2.5 72B Instruct, our largest model.
-We might expect that by considering and summarizing multiple possible options, \emph{CoT} can capture an LLM's distribution better than the single \emph{Greedy} response.
-However, in the previous section we found this not to be the case.
-To understand why, we compare \emph{CoT} summaries to samples from the answer distribution, focusing on a single large-scale model, Qwen2.5 72B Instruct.
-To explore whether \emph{CoT} correctly captures the spread of the answer distribution, i.e., whether it focuses on a single answer when the true distribution is unimodal and includes multiple options when the true distribution is multimodal, we let Gemini 2.0 Flash classify whether the \emph{CoT} summaries and $a^{\of{1:N}}$ are certain (only mentioning one answer option) or uncertain (mentioning semantically different options).

-The results are shown in \autoref{fig:cot_confusion}.
-We can see that \emph{CoT} is often \emph{underconfident}.
-In $36\%$ of the questions, its summary is uncertain even when the answer distribution samples are not, meaning it suggests multiple answers options that do not have high probability under the true distribution.
-The \emph{Greedy} method, by contrast, would give the ideal summary here, mentioning the only real answer option.
-But \emph{Greedy} is \emph{overconfident} in other cases: For $46 \%$ of the questions, there are multiple options in the answer distribution, but \emph{Greedy} still collapses them to a single one (leading to \emph{Greedy} underperforming \emph{Sample \& Summarize} in \cref{tab:summary_methods_performance}).
-A balance is clearly needed, but not trivial.
+We first test whether \emph{CoT} correctly captures the \emph{spread} of the answer distribution, i.e., whether it focuses on a single answer when the true distribution is unimodal and includes multiple options when the true distribution is multimodal.
+We let Gemini 2.0 Flash classify whether the \emph{CoT} summaries and $a^{\of{1:N}}$ are certain (only mentioning one answer option) or uncertain (mentioning semantically different options, see also \cref{app:cot_deepdive}). \autoref{fig:cot_confusion} shows that for $36\%$ of the questions, its summary is uncertain even when the answer distribution samples are not, meaning it suggests multiple answers options that do not have high probability under the true distribution.
+The same holds in reverse; in fact, the cross-table reveals that \emph{CoT} generates certain or uncertain summaries nearly independently of whether the model's internal distribution is actually certain or uncertain.

-To study \emph{CoT}-like summaries further, we turn to reasoning models, trained with reinforcement learning with verifiable rewards (RLVR) \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-Asking them to output a summary of all possibilities, i.e., the \emph{Basic} prompt, is relatively similar to \emph{CoT} on RLHF models, since it automatically invokes a reasoning block. \autoref{tab:reasoning} shows that RLVR models do not perform any better than RLHF models in \autoref{tab:summary_methods_performance}.
-Qualitatively, the summaries produced by RLVR models with \emph{Basic} prompts are similar to the ones produced by RLHF models with \emph{CoT} prompts.
-Generating self-reflective summaries that are faithful to the model's internal uncertainty thus remains challenging.